ni/nimi-python/docs/nidcpower/class.rst

     .. py:method:: get_channel_names(indices)

-            Returns a list of channel names for given channel indices.
+            Returns a list of channel names for the given channel indices.